Blog

 • Numeracy = part of literacy, the ability to understand and work with numbers.

 • TABE = Test of Adult Basic Education.
 The test students take during Seeds’ Orientation to determine initial skill level.
+The test is not pass or fail, but rather a benchmark.

 • WIOA = Workforce Innovation and Opportunity Act, passed in 2014, states that the core purpose of adult education is to prepare individuals to succeed in postsecondary education and the workforce.
+It includes a federal grant that overs training expenses for individuals who have been laid off or whose household income is at or below the federal poverty level.

 # # #